 Former IRS agent Jim Payne, CPA, now helps people deal with the IRS, and pay less tax debt than they owe.
-As a tax rep, he also advises clients on how to best respond to IRS collection notices and IRS audit letters.
+As a Certified Tax Representation Consultant, he also advises clients on how to best respond to IRS collection notices and IRS audit letters.
 Further, he helps businesses resolve payroll tax problems and employee/contractor tax issues.

 As a Florida CPA and tax advisor to businesses over the past 40 years, Mr. Payne is a uniquely qualified federal and state tax representative.
 His business expertise helps entrepreneurs avoid tax debt proactively.
-When a company has existing tax debt, he helps owners navigate the complex IRS settlement options.
+When a company has an existing tax debt, he helps owners navigate the complex IRS settlement options.

 See Tax Debt Solutions Blog & Podcasts

 Jim’s Tax Rep blog helps readers learn the pros and cons of the three options for getting the IRS off your back; spiced with candid insights and timely tips about IRS collection practices.
 Learn how to pay less with (or without) the help of a tax representative.

 Jim Payne’s CPA Experience